Hoyg/azuredevopslabs/labs/vstsextend/tomcat/readme.md

     ![MyShuttle page after login](images/myshuttle-afterlogin.png)

-## Congratulations, you have completed the lab!
+## Summary

-In this lab, you have learnt how to deploy a Java application with MySQL database on Azure with Azure Pipelines
+In this lab, you have learnt how to deploy a Java application with MySQL database on Azure with Azure Pipelines.